m0chan/m0chan.github.io/_posts/2019-07-31-Kerberos-Attacks-In-Depth.md

-Just like **Unconstrained Delegation**, you can configure **Constrained Delegation** from `Active Directory Users and Computers` as well as limit authentication to Kerberos and/or other protocol's but I will stick to Kerberos in this article.
+Just like **Unconstrained Delegation**, you can configure **Constrained Delegation** from `Active Directory Users and Computers` as well as limit authentication to Kerberos and/or other protocol's.